Skip to main content

 Some general forms of communities include:

-There are many successful B2B communities out there, each with its own unique focus and approach.
-Here are a few examples to inspire you:
+There are plenty of successful B2B communities out there, each with its own focus.
+Here are a few examples to get you thinking:

-These communities have all been successful in bringing together like-minded individuals and providing a platform for them to connect, collaborate, and exchange ideas.
+These communities have all done a good job of bringing like-minded people together and giving them a place to connect, collaborate, and exchange ideas.

 Building a successful B2B community requires overcoming a number of unique challenges that you see less in other (B2C) communities.
 Some of the most common challenges include:

-Not saying these apply to each and every B2B community and that these don’t happen in other communities.
-But B2B communities tend to see more of these challenges and it’s good to be aware of them.
+Not saying these apply to each and every B2B community, or that they never happen in other communities.
+But B2B communities tend to see more of them, and it’s good to be aware of them.

 3) What are the risks of not tending to your B2B community?